take a look inside the uk's first ever balenciaga exhibition | read | i-D

-The UK is about get it's first Balenciaga exhibition.
-Marking a centenary since the opening of Balenciaga's first fashion house in San Sebastián and the 80th anniversary his atelier opening in Paris.
-The Victoria & Albert Museum will display the work of Cristóbal alongside that of his contemporaries and protégés, so as to trace the couturier's influence on modern fashion.
+The UK is about get its first Balenciaga exhibition.
+The Victoria & Albert Museum will display the work of house founder Cristóbal alongside that of his contemporaries and protégés, so as to trace the couturier's influence on modern fashion.
+It arrives a century after the opening of Balenciaga's first fashion house in San Sebastián, and the 80th anniversary of its Paris atelier.

 Cristóbal Balenciaga at work, Paris, 1968.
 Photograph Henri Cartier-Bresson © Henri Cartier-Bresson, Magnum Photos

-The exhibition is perfectly pitched at a time when Balenciaga fever is high: following the demure modernism of Alexander Wang, current creative director Demna Gvasalia -- also of Vetements -- has injected a unique view of sex and sensuality to the house, with the autumn/winter 17 men's show being arguably the most discussed of the season.
+The exhibition is perfectly pitched at a time when Balenciaga fever is high.
+Following the demure modernism of Alexander Wang, current creative director Demna Gvasalia — also of Vetements — has injected a unique view of sex and sensuality to the house, with the fall/winter 17 men's show being arguably the most discussed of the season.
 As Demna looks to the future of the house, the time is certainly ripe to look back.

-Read: Feel the bern as Balenciaga pay tribute to Bernie Sanders at their autumn/winter 17 show.
+Read: Feel the bern as Balenciaga pays tribute to Bernie Sanders at its fall/winter 17 show.

 Flamenco-style evening dress, Cristóbal Balenciaga, Paris, 1961.
 Photograph by Cecil Beaton, 1971 © Cecil Beaton Studio Archive at Sotheby's